cadicallegari/user/README.md

 The `pkg` directory contains a bunch of packages that help build services and are not related to the services domain.
-For reusability in multi-repo architecture, it should be moved to its repo and used as a dependency module.
+For reusability in multi-repo architecture, it should be moved to its repo and used as a dependency.

 ## Logging

 Logging is included in the `pkg` directory.
-The implementation extends the [logrus](https://github.com/sirupsen/logrus) package to add context logging features.
+The implementation extends logrus to add context logging features.

 You can configure log format and level through `USER_LOG_FORMATTER` and `USER_LOG_LEVEL` respectively.

 ## Migration

-Migrations is also included in the `pkg` directory.
+Migrations is also included in the `pkg` directory along with more support for handling databases.
-It makes easy to run integration tests, and they are also checked and run if needed when the service starts.
+The migrations can run automatically and are helpfull during integration tests.

 You can configure the directory where the migration is located through `USER_MYSQL_MIGRATIONS_DIR` env var.
+There are other configurations that can be set via env vars, check out `pkg/xdatabase/xsql/config.go` for more details.

 ## Pagination